Introduction

 Points-only test

-Points only test is equivalent to trading just one contract.
-This can be easily accomplished using Futures mode of the backtester and adding the following one line to your formula:
+A points-only test is equivalent to trading just one contract.
+This can be easily accomplished using the Futures mode of the backtester and adding the following single line to your formula:

 PositionSize = MarginDeposit = 1;